Gagik Tsarukyan: Multi Group Concern

 Tsarukian owns several businesses and rose to prominence in the late 1990s as a minority shareholder in a French-owned brewery in Abovyan.
-His business holdings have since expanded, aided by his close ties with then President Robert Kocharian.
+His business holdings have since expanded, aided by his close ties with then-President Robert Kocharyan.

-Tsarukyn's Multi Group Concern holding company founded in 1995, currently includes more than 40 large and small businesses.
+Tsarukyan's Multi Group Concern holding company founded in 1995, currently includes more than 40 large and small businesses.
 In March 2006, Tsarukyan sold his 29% share in the Kotayk Brewery to French beer magnate Castel Group for about US$4 million.
 In 2011, Tsarukyan acquired the Kotayk Brewery to become the sole owner of the factory.

 Businesses that are part of the Multi Group conglomerate include: